rannat69/TIE-project/docs/instructor_guide.md

 This guide covers what **course instructors** can do: manage courses/projects, review weekly updates, manage meetings, and approve purchase requests.

+## 0) Signing in

+- Enter your email address
+- You will then receive a link on that email address
+- Click that link, then press "Complete sign-in"

 ## 1) What you have access to

 - If you are on a course’s **instructor list** (`instructorIds`), you can see **all projects in that course** and use full course tools (roster, new projects, purchase approvals for those projects, etc.).